What it is

 Topical does not mean casual

-Risk depends on tissue, exposure route, age group, formulation excipients, allergy history, and whether use follows the product label.Regulatory lens
+Risk depends on the body site, exposure route, age group, formula, allergy history, and product directions.Regulators

-A product familiar in one country may not have the same regulatory status, label, or availability elsewhere.Reader lens
+A product familiar in one country may have a different label, status, or availability somewhere else.Next step

 Octenidine dihydrochloride